Voyageur II Clothing and Equipment

 ☐ 1 sleeping pad (Thermarest) and repair kit – we recommend a full-length sleeping pad as it offers more insulation from the permafrost ground.
 If you sleep cold, Exped makes down sleeping pads that are lighter weight and warmer but cost more.

 ☐ 1 sleeping bag – aim for a bag rated at least -7 to -12.
 A down bag will pack smaller and is warmer, but will cost more.
-If your sleeping bag isn’t quite warm enough, bring more long underwear/fleece wear).
+If your sleeping bag isn’t quite warm enough, bring more long underwear/fleecewear or a sleeping bag liner.

 ☐ 1 sleeping bag liner (optional) – a fleece or silk liner is good if you sleep cold.
-Also helps keep sleeping bag cleaner.
+Also helps keep your sleeping bag cleaner.
 Even cotton works.

 ☐ 1 pack – EVERYTHING you bring must fit into this pack.
 NO BARRELS, mini or otherwise.
-If you are considering bringing a barrel as your personal pack, please don’t.
-Boats are incredibly full and barrels take up too much space.
+Boats are incredibly full, and barrels take up too much space.
 Depending on the size of your clothing, 75-90L is often a good pack size range.
 Try to get a pack with strong comfortable back straps because it will spend a lot of time on your back!

 ☐ Dry bags – make sure they are in good shape and of good quality (welded seams, good closure, good material).
-Do NOT bring garbage bags.
+Do NOT bring garbage bags as waterproofing.
 It may be difficult to dry items for days at a time, so dry bags will be a great way to prevent wet sleeping bags.